section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-In order to follow along with this article, it is recommended to have the following tools:
+To follow along with this article, it is recommended to have the following tools:

 - Prior knowledge of writing the Rust APIs and setting up a primary Rust [GraphQL server](https://blog.logrocket.com/how-to-create-a-graphql-server-in-rust/).
 - [PostgreSQL](https://www.postgresql.org/download/) installed on your computer.